AKSW/frankgraphbench/README.md

 Arguments:
 - **-h:** Shows the help message.
 - **-d:** Name of a supported dataset.
-Will be the same name of the folder created by the bash script provided for the dataset.
+It will be the same name of the folder created by the bash script provided for the dataset.
 For now, check `data_integration/dataset2class.py` to see the supported ones.
 - **-i:** Input path where the full dataset is placed.
 - **-o:** Output path where the integrated dataset will be placed.
 - **-ci:** Use this flag if you want to convert item data.